 If you have the opportunity, consider including new classmates or existing friends in the fun.
 When everyone is excited and feels included you’re helping create camaraderie and good feelings that will help all year long.

-Step 4: Personalized School Suppliesfirst day of school
+Step 4: Personalized School Supplies

 Kids are figuring out who they are, and it’s important to let them do that in their school supplies too.
 Consider taking some time to write your child’s name on their personal supplies, and add stickers and other fun surprises to their school kits.